akharroubi/Rail3D/README.md

 <a href="" target="_blank">Rail3D: Multi-Context Point Cloud Dataset and New Approach for Railways Semantic Understanding</a>
 </h3>

 In this paper, we propose the first multi-context point cloud dataset called Rail3D.
 This dataset covers three countries: Hungary, France, and Belgium, with a total length of almost 5.8 kilometers and approximately 288 million points.
-It covers the 9 most relevant classes for railway applications: Ground, Vegetation, Rail, Poles, Wires, Signalling, Fenc-es, Installations, and Buildings.
-Our novel approach employs the LightGBM machine learning model for semantic segmentation, showcasing promising performance on three distinct railway datasets.
-It achieves significantly higher mean Intersection over Union (IoU) scores compared 3DMASC, but still behind the KPConv performance.
-The best per-forming model, a fine-tuned KPConv, achieved a mean Intersection over Union (mIoU) of 86%.
-While ours achieved a mIoU of 71%, outperforming Random Forest with 70%.
-The Rail3D dataset, publicly available for France and Hungary, will overcomes limitations in existing datasets, fostering the training of more generalizable learning models.
-We are also looking for feedback from the user community to improve our approach and grow the da-taset with other countries.
-We recommend evaluating our developed dataset with alterna-tive deep learning methods to assess their performance.
-Additionally, exploring the de-veloped method in diverse railway contexts by selecting different objects.
-Future work in-volves the exploration of semantic information within the Rail3D for 3D change detection, aiming to assess the use of semantics for change detection in different railway contexts.
+It covers the 9 most relevant classes for railway applications: Ground, Vegetation, Rail, Poles, Wires, Signalling, Fences, Installations, and Buildings.
+We conducted a generic classification with 9 universal classes (Ground, Vegetation, Rail, Poles, Wires, Signaling, Fence, Installation and Building) and evaluated the performance of three state-of-the-art models: KPConv (Kernel Point Convolution), LightGBM, and Random Forest.
+The best performing model, a fine-tuned KPConv, achieved a mean Intersection over Union (mIoU) of 86%.
+While the LightGBM-based method achieved a mIoU of 71%, outperforming Random Forest.
+We are also looking for feedback from the user community to improve our approach and grow the dataset with other countries.
+We recommend evaluating our developed dataset with alternative deep learning methods to assess their performance.
+Additionally, exploring the developed method in diverse railway contexts by selecting different objects.
+Future work involves the exploration of semantic information within the Rail3D for 3D change detection, aiming to assess the use of semantics for change detection in different railway contexts.

 ## ⭐ Download